-Objection Representations made by the Police in relation to an application, on the grounds of the prevention of crime and disorder, or by the Environmental Health Service on the grounds of the prevention of public nuisance in relation of a Temporary Event Notification.
+Objection Representations made by the Police or the Environmental Health Service in relation to a Temporary Event Notice.
 Schedule 8 para 25 Representations Comments made by a Responsible Authority on an application.
-Relevant Representation Comment made by an Interested Party, which is not rejected by the Authority as irrelevant, frivolous, vexatious, or repetitive.
+Relevant Representation Comment made by any other person, which is not rejected by the Authority as irrelevant, frivolous, vexatious, or repetitive.
 Authorised Person (Authorised Persons have roles in enforcement of the 2003 Act) (Police officers are not listed as Authorised Persons, as they already have powers of enforcement under other legislation) Any of the following - (a) an officer of the Licensing Authority, authorised for the purposes of the 2003 Act, (b) an inspector appointed under article 26 of the Regulatory Reform (Fire Safety) Order 2005 (c) an inspector appointed under S.19 of the Health and Safety at Work etc. Act 1974, (d) an officer of the Council authorised to exercise statutory environmental health functions, (e) in relation to a vessel, an inspector, or surveyor of ships, appointed under S.256 of the Merchant Shipping Act 1995, (f) a person prescribed for the purposes of S.13(2) of the Licensing Act 2003.
-Section 13(2) Licensing & Gambling Acts Committee The Committee of elected members of Oxford City Council that is responsible for the Council's licensing functions.
-Section 6 SIA Security Industry Authority 2003 Act The Licensing Act 2003 LACORS Local Authorities Co-ordinator of Regulatory Services TSI Trading Standards Institute Statement of Licensing Policy The current statement of licensing policy required under Section 5 of the 2003 Act, following publication and as amended by subsequent revisions.
+Section 13(2) Licensing and Gambling Acts Committee The Committee of elected members of Oxford City Council that is responsible for the Council's licensing functions.
+Section 6 SIA Security Industry Authority 2003 Act The Licensing Act 2003 LACORS Local Authorities Co-ordinators of Regulatory Services TSI Trading Standards Institute Statement of Licensing Policy The current statement of licensing policy required under Section 5 of the 2003 Act, following publication and as amended by subsequent revisions.
 Section 5 Designated Premises Supervisor The person specified in a premises licence as the premises supervisor.
-Section 15 Secretary of State's Guidance Guidance issued by the Secretary of State under Section 182 of the 2003 Act Section 182 Regulated Entertainment Regulated entertainment as defined in Schedule 1 of the 2003 Act (see also Appendix 5) Schedule 1
+Section 15 Secretary of State's Guidance Guidance issued by the Secretary of State under Section 182 of the 2003 Act Section 182 Regulated Entertainment Regulated entertainment as defined in Schedule 1 of the 2003 Act (see also Appendix 5) Schedule 1 LADO Local Authority Designated Officer DBS Disclosure and Barring Service